ian-maxwell/nyc-airbnb-db/README.md

-# 🗽 COMP 3380 – NYC Airbnb Database Project (University of Manitoba)
+# 🗽 NYC Airbnb Database Project

-This project features a persistent, full-stack application for querying and managing a PostgreSQL database containing New York City Airbnb data.
+This project features a persistent, full-stack application for querying and managing a **MSSQL\*\*** database containing New York City Airbnb data.
 The system is split into a Java-based backend and a Streamlit-based web frontend.

 ---